superNGA/INSANE.tf2/INSANITY.tf2/Readme.txt

+In Difficult times, hope is something you give yourself
+	-INSANE

-Logo font : price down (gta 5)
+Logo font : Agency FB

-Text font : Russo One
+Text font : Agency FB
-			Agency FB

 TO DO:
-	make a inverting function, which can turn the array upside down and store it in the raw_image_data struct.
+	write out the name with font
+	do deviders
+	make some cool ass logo, and place it appropriately make vertical devider
+	make the minimize button on the top right